EnigmA-008/MusicTools/README.md

 The `Tuning Range` indicates the number of blocks on the y-axis under the feet of the player.
 If `Debug` is activated the output of the note blocks is shown in chat.

+## NoteBlockTransfer
+Automates the transfer of note block songs and music machines to a server.
+Author: minecraft_simon

 ## Upcoming features
 – import of nbs files from Note Block Studio
 – AutoTuner for note blocks in music machines